Should you use your iPhone for video and filmmaking?

 Osmo boom pole

-Using an iPhone and DJI OSMO on a boom pole for a crane shot.
+Using an iPhone and DJI Osmo Mobile on a boom pole for a crane shot.

 Slow-motion